MaiQuocHuy/javaspringboot-course-project/springboot-app/.github/instructions/task_list.instructions.md

 ### 4.8. `PATCH /api/instructor/courses/:id/status`

-- **Description:** Updates the visibility status of a course.
+- **Description:** Updates the publish/unpublish status of a course.
+This endpoint also handles resubmissions:
-  Instructors can only PUBLISH a course if it meets all required conditions and can only UNPUBLISH a course that is approved and already published.
+  - First publish → status in review history is PENDING
+  - Every publish after the first → status in review history is RESUBMITTED
 - **Request:**
   - **Method:** `PATCH`
   - **Path:** `/api/instructor/courses/:id/status`